jamesquinlan/syllabus-template/README.md

 \def\officehours{8:00 \ayem - 9:00 \peem}
 ```

+There are optional settings controlled by logical switches for sections to include (or not), such as specific course policies or important dates.
+More sections can be added to [syllabus.tex](syllabus.tex) as needed.

 ## Local Files

-Edit files as appropriate in the local directory to meet your needs.
+Edit files (except [courseinfo.tex](local/courseinfo.tex)) as appropriate in the local directory to meet your needs.
+You may also need to add files as needed, then include them in the [syllabus.tex](syllabus.tex) file.

 ## Logo